Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/First_Steps.rst

 Step 2: Registering the collection
 ----------------------------------

-To register the table, remember it has to be registered in our Hive metastore (this will provide SparkSQL enough info to find out which datasource and some other options are needed to retrieve data).
+To register the table, remember it has to be registered in our Hive metastore (this will provide SparkSQL (Apache Spark) enough info to find out which datasource and some other options are needed to retrieve data).
 Having assured that, we must execute the next command.